No Way Out of Texas: In Your House

-This was the last event to feature visible In Your House branding on the ring apron, and the upper reaches of the venue.

 Production

 Background

+The event was held at the Compaq Center in Houston, Texas.

 In Your House was a series of monthly professional wrestling pay-per-view (PPV) events first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
-They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
-No Way Out of Texas: In Your House was the 20th In Your House event, and took place on February 15, 1998, at the Compaq Center in Houston, Texas.
+They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble) and were sold at a lower cost.
+No Way Out of Texas: In Your House was the 20th In Your House event and took place on February 15, 1998, at the Compaq Center in Houston, Texas.